 We’ve been big fans of BuzzSumo for a while now and often use their product to curate and measure content.
 Over the course of my personal experience as a subscriber, BuzzSumo’s email touch points with me were perfect.
 They sent billing statements and reached out when they made big updates to their product (which wasn’t often), but other than that, any other emails I got from them were alerts I asked for.
 BuzzSumo stayed in touch, but they didn’t pester me to upgrade my subscription or send me emails that didn’t apply to my subscriber level.
 Every email they sent me made sense.

-Somewhere along the line I realized I didn’t need to pay for BuzzSumo, so I cancelled my subscription (which was an easy and painfree process, by the way – a little transparency goes a long way!).
+Somewhere along the line, I realized I didn’t need to pay for BuzzSumo, so I cancelled my subscription (which was an easy and pain-free process, by the way – a little transparency goes a long way!).

-A couple weeks after I cancelled my subscription, I got the following email from James, the co-founder of BuzzSumo:
+A couple of weeks after I cancelled my subscription, I got the following email from James, the co-founder of BuzzSumo:

 Whether this is an automated message, which it probably is, or something that actually came from James personally, it’s a really good strategy.
 Instead of making me angry by not allowing me to easily cancel my subscription, BuzzSumo let me go and gave me some space.
 Then, after a little time apart, they swoop back in and offer me something.

 As I said, I love BuzzSumo.
-I paid for the product for over a year and not only do they know this, they also know I’m not going to say no to the trail.
+I paid for the product for over a year and not only do they know this, but they also know I’m not going to say no to the trial.
 I said yes and they once again gave me access to the Pro version of their product.

 BuzzSumo has nothing to lose.
 The worst that can happen is I use the product for two weeks and then go back to my free account.
 However, if I realize that I actually can’t live without a paid subscription and sign up again, BuzzSumo has regained a customer with one short email and a carrot-dangle freebie.